agwhitney/roguelike-reddit/journal.md

 I think I like this method.
 I feel as if it reduces complexity because things aren't doing more than they need to be, it seems easier for notekeeping, and all the engine has to do is manipulate results rather than create them.

+### Part 7 - GUI

+Went through it pretty quickly; it's fairly simple and flexible, and I think there's plenty of room to add more detail.
+It is primarily text-based - but the whole engine is ;)